wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 ### Time Complexity Analysis of Manacher's Algorithm
 O(N)

-At first one might think that the algorithm has $O(N ^ 2)$ time complexity beacuase there is a for loop inside which a while loop is nested.
+At first one might think that the algorithm has $O(N ^ 2)$ time complexity because there is a for loop inside which a while loop is nested.
 But on seeing clearly we can observe that as we move ahead doing the comparisons the R always increases by one, it never decreases.

 Other parts of Manacher's Algorithm run in O(N) time.
 So, overall complexity is O(N).